idkjs/converting-js-to-reason-tutorial/Part4-converting-authjs.md

 }
 ```

-Its six statements, four of which are exported.
+It's six statements, four of which are exported.
 I saw this and said, this will be easy.
 As soon as I said that, I should have known I was wrong.
 This took me for a spin for about a day.
 I could not let it go and so I followed my programming rules.
 What are the rules?
 Well among them is, "Ask the damned question if you can't figure it out!".
 It will take you a lot less time in the Reason community because these guys make it their business to help.
 Additionally, you always learn something more by just studying how whoever is helping you did it.
 So I asked the question [here](https://reasonml.chat/t/help-converting-the-js-to-reasonml/1438?u=idkjs).
 I got two quick responses from [@yawaramin](https://mobile.twitter.com/yawaramin) and [@bsansouci](https://mobile.twitter.com/bsansouci), two of the baddest reasonml/ocaml devs out there. bsansouci might even be on the reasonml team, I don't know.

 This is what @yawaramin had to [say](https://reasonml.chat/t/help-converting-the-js-to-reasonml/1438/2?u=idkjs):